 Skincare – conditions such as psoriasis, eczema, and acne are often caused by excess sebum secretion.
 Using products containing pure CBD such as lotion or salve appears to be effective in treating skin conditions such as these.

 The Department of Health and Human Services states:

-No signs of toxicity or serious side effects have been observed following chronic administration of cannabidiol to healthy volunteers, even in large acute doses of 700mg/day.
+No signs of toxicity or serious side effects of CBD have been observed following chronic administration of cannabidiol to healthy volunteers, even in large acute doses of 700mg/day.
 6

 How do I know which products to trust?